 Companies face huge losses during this time, and that’s why companies fire people to cut costs resulting in higher levels of unemployment.

 This increases unemployment and various small and medium scale businesses start facing losses.

 How long do recessions last?

-The last recession we faced was in the year 2007 lasted more or less 18 months from 2007-to-2009 which was called the Great Recession which wreaked havoc on millions as they faced a critical financial crisis.
+The last recession we faced was in the year 2007 and lasted more or less 18 months from 2007-to-2009 It was called the Great Recession, which wreaked havoc on millions as they faced a critical financial crisis.